JoshuaWood13/JoshuaWood_ST10296167_PROG7311_POE/README.md

 - Create the product by clicking "Create Product" after entering valid data

 #### View Products
-- Access a list of their added products by clicking "Your Products" in the navigation bar
+- Access a list of their added products by clicking "Your Products" on the home page or navigation bar
 - View product details including:
   - Product ID
   - Name